How to Play Roulette: An Easy & Useful Player Guide

 Your initial goal is to guess the right number/colour/bunch that will be the round outcome; your choice represents the patch on the green table that you place your funds on.

-Roulette casinos always impose minimum and maximum allowed bets for each game they host.
+Roulette websites always impose minimum and maximum allowed bets for each game they host.
 If you go under or over, you might lose your place at the table or, worse, get your account suspended.

 Suppose you’re a new player, with or without experience in other casino games.
 In that case, your bets must be low-valued to keep your budget as safe as possible.